 - Refresh the page. - Clear the browser's cache.

-Tip: You do not need to enter the URL again because it does not change if you develop the same application.
+Tip: Because the URL does not change if you develop the same application, you are not required to enter it again.

 2.4.2 What You May Need to Know About Browser Settings